maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 9. ('flag', 331)
 10. ('protesting farmers', 323)
 ```
 The negative keywords topics do not differ much from the overall keywords.
+Sikhs and flag are frequently discussed, probably because of the anger at a religious flag being hoisted on top of the Red Fort during Republic Day.
+The phrase, 'protesting farmers,' is also mentioned frequently in the negative tweets, no doubt because of the violence and injuries that occurred.
 ```
 Wordcloud (Positive):
 ```